zzhangjii/learning-library/ospa-library/github-ideas/README.md

 1. Ale (and peers/manager) will review on "Staging Repo"
 1. Ale will let John know changes ok
 1. John will merge changes to "Production Repo"
-1. Dan will double-check on "Production Repo"
+1. Ale will double-check on "Production Repo"